 Residential Development Stamp Duty Refund Scheme

-In the case of a single dwelling unit, you cannot claim a refund for curtilage which exceeds 0.4047 hectares (1 acre).
-The curtilage is the area around the house such as gardens, paths, driveways.
+For a single dwelling unit, you can claim the area of the property and curtilage.
+For curtilage you can only claim up to 0.4047 hectares (one acre).
+The curtilage does not include the property.
+The curtilage is the area around the house such as gardens, paths and driveways.